 How to Counter the Security Risks of Connected Medical Devices

-While there is a slew of vulnerabilities associated with connected medical devices cybersecurity, their benefits can’t be understated.
-This calls for a need for institutions to take countermeasures against the various threats through the following:
+While there are numerous vulnerabilities associated with connected medical device cybersecurity, their benefits can’t be understated.
+This calls for institutions to take countermeasures against various threats through the following strategies:

 Orchestrated Firmware Updates

 An advantage of connected devices is their ability to be regularly updated.
-During these firmware updates, ensure careful orchestration and that only authorized parties can make changes to the device (The 17 requirements for secure connected medical devices).
+During these firmware updates, ensure careful orchestration and that only authorized parties can make changes to the devices.

 Should an update failure ensue, there must be a contingency plan in place.
 Either reboot the device and restart the update or replace the device altogether.
 Additionally, patients need clear instructions on how to configure their devices on their home network.
 The proper installation lets you establish an encrypted connection between the medical devices and the IoMT.